zachhardesty7/vscode-gitstash/.github/ISSUE_TEMPLATE/bug-report.md

 **Bug description**
 A clear and concise description of what the bug is.

+ - [ ] I'm using the latest version of the extension.

 **How to Reproduce**
 1. Go to '...'
 2. Click on '....'